Becoming a Foster Parent

 Once you have chosen your agency, you will work with them to complete your home study.
 This is a requirement for every foster parent and will give you and your agency a chance to work out what you can do to further prepare and what your agency can do to match you well.
 You should ask for a written list of requirements for your home (fire alarms, fire extinguishers, bedroom requirements, etc.) at the beginning so you can start getting your home prepared.

 Another part of the home study is specific training to prepare you to meet the needs of the child(ren) who will eventually be placed in your home.
 While each state has its own requirements for that training, you should expect an average of 25-35 hours of training prior to placement.
-That training will range in topic, including how to manage a child’s behavior, how to navigate sibling relationships, parenting skills, and the various needs that are common to kids in the foster care system.
-Creating a Family offers a wide range of courses through our FosterEd for Foster Parents/Kinship Providers online education program.
+That training will range in topics, including how to manage a child’s behavior, how to navigate sibling relationships, parenting skills, and the various needs that are common to kids in the foster care system.
+Creating a Family offers a wide range of courses through our Parent Training online education program.
 Your agency will be able to guide you as to what specific training they require.

 When you are choosing the path of foster care that is right for your family, it is easy to feel overwhelmed by all the steps and choices.
 Creating a Family has many resources for Becoming a Foster Parent.
-Here are a few of our most recent that we think will be particularly helpful are these:
+Here are a few of our most recent that we think will be particularly helpful: